-The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, it have negative impact on the fund's returns.
-A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration over time for holdings in the fund shall be less than 1 year.
-Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.
+The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that fund returns are affected by interest rate changes.
+The fund invests in fixed income instruments with a short residual fixed interest duration has a lower interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
+The average residual fixed interest duration on the holdings in the fund is a maximum of 1 year.
+Investments are concentrated to securities in Europe, and as a result, the risk in the fund can be higher than an investment in a diversified global fund that distributes its investments across several regions.
+The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
 The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
 The fund only invests in fixed income investments with high credit worthiness, so-called investment grade.